William Henry Vanderbilt: Personal life

-The Vanderbilt Family Cemetery and Mausoleum on Staten Island, where William Henry is buried.
+The Vanderbilt Family Cemetery and Mausoleum in New Dorp, Staten Island, where William Henry is buried.

 In 1883, he resigned all his company presidencies and had his sons appointed as important chairmen but left the day-to-day running of the businesses to experienced men appointed president.

-Vanderbilt died on December 8, 1885, in Manhattan, New York City, suffering a stroke during an appointment with Baltimore and Ohio Railroad president Robert Garrett.
-He was interred in the Vanderbilt Family Mausoleum that he had commissioned in New Dorp on Staten Island, New York.
+Vanderbilt died on December 8, 1885, in Manhattan, suffering a stroke during an appointment with Baltimore and Ohio Railroad president Robert Garrett.
+He was interred in the Vanderbilt Family Mausoleum that he had commissioned in New Dorp, Staten Island.
 His estate was divided among his eight surviving children and his wife, the bulk of the estate going to his eldest two sons, Cornelius and William.
 His youngest son George inherited his Staten Island mansion and farm, which became Miller Field airbase and parkland.